juxor/afaq/markdown/secH2.md

 Second Congress of the Communist International:

-> _"It must be granted that among revolutionary workers the tendency toward parliamentarism is disappearing more and more.
-On the contrary, a strong anti- parliamentary tendency is becoming apparent in the ranks of the most advanced part of the proletariat.
-Look at the Shop Stewards' movement [in Britain] or Spanish syndicalism . . .
-The IWW is absolutely antiparliamentary . . .
-I want to point out that the idea of antiparliamentarism is asserting itself more strongly in Germany . . . as a result of the revolution itself . . .
-We must view the question in this light."_ [**Proceedings and Documents of the Second Congress 1920**, vol. 1, pp. 176-7]
+> _"It must be granted that among revolutionary workers the tendency toward
+> parliamentarism is disappearing more and more.
+On the contrary, a strong
+> anti-parliamentary tendency is becoming apparent in the ranks of the most
+> advanced part of the proletariat.
+Look at the Shop Stewards' movement [in
+> Britain] or Spanish syndicalism . . .
+The IWW is absolutely
+> antiparliamentary . . .
+I want to point out that the idea of
+> antiparliamentarism is asserting itself more strongly in Germany . . . as a
+> result of the revolution itself . . .
+We must view the question in this
+> light."_ [ **Proceedings and Documents of the Second Congress 1920** , vol.
+> 1, pp. 176-7]

 Of course, this perspective of basing yourself on the ideas and tactics generated by the class struggle was rejected in favour of a return to the